Cosder/Concurrency-Office-Hours/README.md

 # Concurrency-Office-Hours

-Used parallel programing to help a professor schedule his office hours.
+Uses parallel programing to help a professor schedule his office hours.
 The professor is teaching 2 classes this semester, class A and class B, and is holding shared office hours for both classes in his office.
 The professor can have a large number of students showing up for his office hours, so he decides to impose